How to add 5 stretch goals to your board game without breaking the bank

 Interesting stretch goals can keep backers coming back to your page and get potential backers even more excited about your game.

-I recently interviewed Sarah and Kerry from Panda Game Manufacturing for the Board Game Design Virtual Summit and spoke with them a lot about components, costs, and stretch goals.
+When I interviewed Sarah and Kerry from Panda Game Manufacturing for the first-ever Board Game Design Virtual Summit, I spoke with them a lot about components, costs, and stretch goals.

 However, there are also many ways that stretch goals can actually hurt your project and make your game harder to fulfil.
 So, let’s start with those, then we’ll talk about what you can add that will be more beneficial for your campaign.